Eliav2/react-xarrows/README.md

 (add console.log("test") line and see!)\
 to reproduce this dev env on your local machine git clone and follow same commands as in [gitpod.yml](./.gitpod.yml).

-if you made an improvement that you think is relevant for most users, you can quickly submit a pull request using the right toolbar.
+if you made an improvement that you think is relevant for most users, you can quickly submit a pull.
+Please always pull request from and into dev branch and not master.

 ### react-xarrows v2
 v2 is on its way. want to contribute and participate in plannig the next react architecture for react-xarrows?